parkinsons-toolkit/app-content/pages-content/further-support/how-to-use.md

 _**Tip 2:** It can be helpful to complete the symptom review section ahead of your appointments to help you reflect on your experiences and decide what you might like to focus on.
 You could even set calendar email reminders to complete this section in advance and print the pages to bring to your appointment._

-Each section of the tracker has its own dedicated video tutorial to help you navigate and get the most out of the tracker (see below).
+Each section of the tracker has its own dedicated video tutorial to help you navigate and get the most out of the tracker (see above).

-[Additional videos to be added here too]

 ## How to Manage Access